degerhan/dsignals/README.md

 | CAO US |   | eodhd | CAO.US |
 | 7013 JP | 7013.T | yahoo | 7013.T |

-### Download quotes from the correct data_provider
+### Download historical data

-First find `EODHD_TOKEN = "put_your_token_here"` in the `download_quotes.py` file and insert your eodhd api token.
-Then running:
+There are two ways to specify your eodhistoricaldata API token for use by `download_quotes.py`:

+- set "NUMERAI_EODHD_TOKEN" environment variable:

+    linux: `export NUMERAI_EODHD_TOKEN="your_eodhd_api_key"`

+    windows: `set NUMERAI_EODHD_TOKEN="your_eodhd_api_key"`

+- or, edit `download_quotes.py` and replace `"your_eodhd_api_key"` with your API token.

+To start the download, run:

     python download_quotes.py

-will download each quote from the appropriate source (eodhd or yahoo) saving each ticker to a separate pickle file under ./data/ticker_bin.
-As of October 2021, this results in 10,900+ ticker histories.
+This will download price data from either eodhistoricaldata or yahoo, and save each ticker to a separate pickle file in the `data/ticker_bin` folder.
+As of February 2022, this yields price data for 11,200+ tickers.

-### How you can help

-- Some amount of experimentation is needed with Korean tickers (KO vs KQ extension) to get better fills for ~50 tickers.
-- Bloomberg Singapore ticker prefixes are very different than the yahoo or eodhd tickers.
-We are extracting the live universe prefixes from numerai yahoo map, but historical Singapore tickers would need to be manually mapped if anyone is up for the challenge.
-- The rest of the tickers seem to work well -- all feedback and advice is appreciated.
+### Read the downloaded quotes

+Example code to receive a pandas DataFrame for a given bloomberg_ticker:

+    from download_quotes import read_quotes
+    quotes = read_quotes("MSFT US")

+Alternatively, copy the `make_filename_safe()` function to your codefile to generate the name of the pickle file for a given ticker, and read the pickle file directly with `pd.read_pickle(filename)`.